 What’re your thoughts?

 If we cannot, I do know another man who might be able to.
 I’d love your input on this, please.
 I can’t do it alone.
 I am a single Mum with a teenage child.
-This takes money, organisation and commitment, but I do know I have seen something I cannot close my eyes to, because my eyes have been opened.
+This takes money, organization, and commitment, but I do know I have seen something I cannot close my eyes too because my eyes have been opened.

 Giving To Make A Change